-- NAGUs related to Planned events need to be published at least 48 hours 24 (previously 24 hours) before the start of the event - For Unplanned events, the [OS-SDD] specifies a delay of up to 30 hours 24 (previously 3 days) from the detection of the unplanned event until a corresponding NAGU is issued.
+- NAGUs related to Planned events need to be published at least 48 hours 25 (previously 24 hours) before the start of the event - For Unplanned events, the [OS-SDD] specifies a delay of up to 30 hours 25 (previously 3 days) from the detection of the unplanned event until a corresponding NAGU is issued.

-The summary of NAGUs that have been published during the reporting period is as per the following Table 6.
+The summary of NAGUs that have been published during the reporting period is as per the following Table 6 .
 NAGU publication timeliness requirements were met with large margins, as per figures reported in the table.

-During the quarter, 14 NAGUs have been published, belonging to the "Unplanned" category.
+During the quarter, 11 NAGUs have been published.
 In particular: